 LAP utilizes rooms across campus for private testing as needed.
-These spaces will require cleaning both before and after use.
-In addition, spaces will allow for six feet of physical distancing space between student and proctor.
-Cleaning protocols will be established regarding:
+These spaces require cleaning both before and after use.
+In addition, spaces will allow for 6 feet of physical distancing space between student and proctor.
+Cleaning protocols have been established regarding: